carlphilipp/be-my-chef/src/site/markdown/index.md

 ###Build
 ####From Maven:

-Generate war with Maven: `mvn package`.
+Generate war with Maven:

+`mvn clean package [-DskipTests] [-Dpmd.skip=true]`

 The generated jar will be in their respective project target directory.
 The final war in `epickur-rest/target`.

 Generate documentation with Maven in local: `mvn site` and then `mvn site:stage` to aggregate all the website in one.
 Find the result in the parent project `target/stage`.